mSvcBench/muBench/Docs/Manual.md

 ### Work Model Generator

 The WorkModelGenerator generates the `workmodel.json` describing internal and external-services of service-cells and that is used by deployers to eventually run the microservice application.
 For the configuration of external-services, the WorkModelGenerator imports those specified in a `servicegraph.json` file manually edited or automatically generated by the ServiceGraphGenerator.
 For the selection of functions to be associated with internal-services of service-cells, the WorkModelGenerator singles out these functions at random and according to configurable probabilities.
-The [examples](/Examples/) directory contains some examples of workmodels that can be used for testing purposes.
+The `Examples` directory contains some examples of workmodels that can be used for testing purposes.

 The WorkModelGenerator takes as input a configuration file (`WorkModelParameters.json`) as the following one